dcorderoch/java-mysql-queries/README.md

 # java-mysql-queries

-this repository contains a small demonstration of MySQL queries from java code
+this repository contains a small demonstration of MySQL (& MariaDB) queries from java code

 the mysql-connector-java-5.1.37.jar file is included in the lib directory and needs to be included to the classpath when compiling/running the code